How to Test for Leaky Gut (& Why It Might Not Be Worth It)

 3. Antibody Tests

-Antibody tests search the blood for antibodies trying to fight our own gut barrier proteins (like occludin and zonulin).
-These tests can also detect antibodies against bacterial toxins called lipopolysaccharide, or LPS.
+Antibody tests search the blood for antibodies trying to fight the body’s gut barrier proteins (like occludin and zonulin).
+These tests can also detect antibodies against bacterial toxins called lipopolysaccharides, or LPS.

 The theory is that if the gut barrier is compromised, gut barrier proteins and LPS may leak into the bloodstream.
 Because they don’t belong there, they trigger an immune response that elevates antibody levels.